rain-zxn/poly-assets/importingAsset.md

 <h1 align="center">Importing Assets</h1>

-To import assets, there are four steps to follow which are listed below.
+To import assets, there are five steps to follow which are listed below.

 ### Step1.
 Asset contracts deployment